 We find an estimated hazard ratio of 0.718 with a corresponding 95% confidence interval of [0.42, 1.23] and a p-value of 0.23.
 Under the assumption of proportional hazards, our data would be consistent with the hazard rates being equivalent between groups because 1 is contained within this confidence interval..
 However, the Kaplan-Meier plot shown below suggests that the survival curves between the two groups are not equally spaced for all follow-up times (the gap noticeably widens at the end of the time interval).
 As a result, it does not seem reasonable to assume the presence of proportional hazards for these data, and it is not meaningful to interpret the hazard ratio we have computed.

+5/5 for performing an appropriate analysis

+3/5 for reporting the association appropriately

+No interpretation of CI(-1)

+Did not report whether the p-valu is two-sided or one-sided(-1)

+Add KM(+1)

+Total: 9/10

 8.

 A priori, I would have preferred to test for an association between mortality and serum LDL by conducting a two-sample t-test to evaluate whether arithmetic mean LDL differs between 5-year all-cause mortality groups in our random sample of the elderly population.
 I would prefer not to dichotomize the LDL variable, which we would need to do to compare survival odds across high and low categories of LDL.
 By keeping LDL as it is reported in our data, we do not lose information about the distribution of LDL within our sample and we do not have to worry about finding the appropriate levels for a meaningful categorization of LDL into risk categories.
 I also think that determining whether arithmetic mean LDL differs between mortality groups would be helpful in answering our guiding scientific question.

+Choose appropriate analysis (4)

+Performed analysis that are valid (2)

+It is statistically much more precise not to have to dichotomize a continuous measurement.
+(2)

+Total: 8/10